bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

     LB --> P4;
 ```

-This diagram shows horizontal scaling: a load balancer distributes incoming requests from multiple users across a number of identical, concurrent `web` processes.
+This diagram shows horizontal scaling: a [[load-balancing|load balancer]] distributes incoming requests from multiple users across a number of identical, concurrent `web` processes.

 ### Rationale
 This approach enables simple **horizontal scaling** (adding more processes) as opposed to **vertical scaling** (making a single process more powerful).
 It allows different parts of the application to be scaled independently based on their specific workload.
 For example, CPU-intensive background jobs can be scaled separately from the web processes that handle user requests.